Labs64/NetLicensingClient-python/README.md

 ## How to Use

 To access NetLicensing RESTful API services a valid vendor account is needed.
-The recommended way to access API services is 'API Key'.
+The recommended way to access API services is *'API Key'*.
-API Key can be obtained via the NetLicensing Management Console at https://ui.netlicensing.io/#/settings
+API Key can be obtained via the NetLicensing [Management Console](https://ui.netlicensing.io/#/settings).

 Depending on API services different [API Key Role](https://netlicensing.io/wiki/security#api-key-identification) needs to be used.